Strong relationships are a significant part of living a healthy, meaningful life.

 At Strategic Psychology we can help you to address many of the different challenges that may arise in the course of an intimate relationship.
 In the initial stage of relationship counselling, the first appointment is generally held together as a couple.
 Following appointments may continue as a couple however it’s not uncommon for your psychologist to consider the appropriateness of seeing you individually from time to time.
 We aim to be client centred and consider your needs every step of the way.

-If your partner is not ready or willing to seek relationship counselling, you are able to access individual assistance which can help you to develop tools and strategies to take to your relationship to help stimulate changes, improve your communication and manage conflicts in a more productive way.
+If your partner is not ready or willing to seek relationship counselling, you are able to access individual assistance which can help you to develop tools and strategies to stimulate changes, improve your communication and manage conflicts in a more productive way.
 If your partner later decides they would like to be involved in couples counselling, this will need to be discussed with your psychologist.